What is the difference between a Public Safety Officer (PSO) and Community Service Officer (CSO)?

 There are a number of ways “suspicion” can be established, including radio calls for service, officer’s individual observation (based on an individual’s actions, time of day, whether the location is open or closed, and numerous other factors), witness observations, and crime trends (bike thefts, burglaries, robberies in certain areas at specific times).
 Suspicion must be articulated by the individual officer and is used to investigate possible criminal behavior.
 Probable cause to arrest is very different from suspicion.

 Complaints against DPS employees can be made at any time in person, by phone or by e-mail.
 Anyone wishing to make a complaint may request to speak to a supervisor and express their desire to make a complaint.
 It is the policy of DPS to investigate all complaints against DPS employees.
 The phone number for DPS Communications is (213) 740-6000, and the phone number for the Watch Commanders’ Office is (213) 740-5523.
 The e-mail address to make commendations, complaints, or other is email@example.com.

 Who at DPS adjudicates complaints of bias?

-All complaints of bias by DPS employees are referred to the USC Office of Equity and Diversity (OED) for investigation and adjudication.
+All complaints of bias by DPS employees are referred to USC Office for Equity, Equal Opportunity and Title IX (EEO-TIX) for investigation and adjudication.